 - If audiotapes, videotapes, and written surveys will be used, state what the disposition of these will be after the research has been completed

 - Provide inclusion and exclusion criteria for participant selection

 Consent forms and letters

-- A Child's Assent form must be included for minor participants between the ages of 12-18 years.
+- A Child's Assent form must be included for minor participants ages 12 through 17.
 This form is in addition to the parental consent.
 The Child's Assent form should be on a separate page from the parental consent form.
 A letter to the children explaining the study, written at the appropriate language level, must be included.

 - If adults are research subjects (i.e. they will be completing surveys, for example), this must be indicated.
 A cover letter explaining the research and a consent form for the adult participant must be included.